Intrathecal Stem Cell Injection Treatment

 The only side effects that have been documented are the following:

-- 1 in 100 people will experience a slight fever for a few hours after treatment
+- Some atients may experience a slight fever for a up to 48 after treatment.

-- Most patients will have a headache a few hours after treatment or the next day.
-We provide tramacet and tylenol to help reduce or eliminate this side effect.
+- Most patients will have a headache a few hours after treatment.
+Some patients may experience a headsche for up to 48 hours due to increased pressure in tje cerebral spinal fluid.
+We provide tramacet to help reduce or eliminate this side effect.

 - Any injection treatment has a very small risk of infection.
 We do everything in a sterile environment with sterile equipment to take this risk to almost zero.